 Zeroes Aren't Permitted!
 ZAP is a program for grades 4-6.
 This program's goal is to increase student responsibility in regards to homework.
-Students who fail to complete less than 50% of an assignment will be given a ZAP paper.
-They will serve an after-school detention to complete the homework on Monday through Thursday.
-Friday ZAPs will be taken home and expected to be done Monday morning.
-Any ZAPs not completed in after-school detention or over the weekend, must be completed and are due by 8:15 the following morning.
-Any ZAP not turned in the following morning (after serving a detention) will result in ISS (In School Suspension) until the assignment is completed.
-If a student develops a pattern of failure to complete assignments other possible interventions strategies may be implemented such as Saturday School, mentoring, etc.
+Students who fail to complete less than 75% of an assignment of fail to display a reasonable effort will be given a ZAP paper.
+They will serve an after-school detention to complete the homework on the day the ZAP is received in order to prepare students for the next day's learning.
+Any ZAPs not completed in after-school detention must be completed and are due by 8:15 the following morning.
+Any ZAP not turned in the following school day (after serving a detention) will result in ISS (In School Suspension) until the assignment is completed.
+If a student serves 3 days of ISS in a quarter, other possible interventions strategies may be implemented in conjunction with the ZAP program.